Let’s paint a picture…

 If you think you are…I’m sorry but you’re wrong.

-Another reason you think you’re gaining weight in ‘starvation mode’ is likely the result of one of the following scenarios:
+Another point to make is that the reason you think you’re gaining weight in ‘starvation mode’ is generally for one of three reasons:

 The solution: start measuring your intake again and get back on track, double or triple check your daily calories if you need to.